tatuylonen/wiktextract/docs/new_extractor_guide.md

 ### Section template expands to HTML

 Templates can be overridden to expand to wikitext.
 Example [override file](https://github.com/tatuylonen/wiktextract/blob/master/src/wiktextract/data/overrides/id.json) for Indonesian Wiktionary.
-The new line character `\n` at the end of template body is for avoiding parsing text directly after the template as part of section node.
+The new line character `\n` at the end of template body is for avoiding parsing the section node as plain text if there are some texts immediately after the template at the same line in some pages.

 ## Create Pydantic model